“I try to apply colors like words that shape poems, like notes that shape music.” – Joan Miro, Spanish Painter

 Lightness, as you might assume, is the property of color that describes the degree of brightness.
 Colors are graded in relation to the amount of light they reflect.
 For example, yellow (a color that reflects a lot of light) has a high lightness value.
 Blue, on the other hand, does not reflect a lot of light, so it has a low lightness value.

-Another fascinating effect of color, is how it affects other shades around it.
+Another fascinating effect of color is how it affects other shades around it.
 In respect of lightness, the brightness of one color often ends up affecting the lightness of the color adjacent to it!

 Also known as value contrast, artist Annamieka explains this concept in the best way: